gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 3.1 (September 12, 2014) =
+* Added: use of sandbox constant
+* Fixed: whitespace consistency
+* Fixed: lots of logging updates for verbosity
+* Fixed: do not take any create action on inactive feeds
+* Fixed: ability to sort the order of feeds list
+* Fixed: feed select boxes are all sorted alphabetically now
+* Fixed: feeds primary key can now be used to update previous records properly.
+For example, formA two SF tables worth of data -- contact & address.
+    You can create an address feed and a contact feed.
+If the address feed is ordered before the contact feed in the feed list, you can use the contact feeds primary key to map to the address primary key.
+This is helpful to map true relationships is SF.
+* Fixed: any feed can map foreign keys to primary keys, thus mapping rich relationship in SF.
+For example, formB has five dependent SF tables worth of data -- contact, opportunities, opportunity contacts, contact, tribute.
+Now you can create a contact, have it linked to opportunities.
+But also create a second contact and map that as well as the opportunity to a custom tribute table.
+Very fancy.

 = 3.0.6.3 (September 12, 2014) =
 * Fixed: Removed field var_dump